 You can choose the level of excess you pay – namely the amount of money beyond which you will pay for repairs.
 This can save day to day costs, although you will need to be certain that you can afford to pay the excess in an emergency.

 Many services also include landlord boiler cover with CP12 excess.
-This policy includes the annual gas safety inspection and an annual boiler service, and can be a good way to reduce the burden of fulfilling your obligations.
+This policy includes the annual inspection for a gas safety certificate and an annual boiler service, and can be a good way to reduce the burden of fulfilling your obligations.
 Some insurers, though, may require you to check your boiler with a Gas Safety engineer before they will give you boiler cover.

 Things to think about